Bow stroke

 On a bowed string instrument, a bow stroke is the movement of the bow back and forth perpendicularly across the string, from the frog to the tip and from the tip to the frog, producing sound.
 Multiple notes in one bow stroke are indicated by the use of slurs.

 Down bow

 A down-bow is a type of stroke used when bowing a musical instrument, most often a string instrument.
 The player performs the indicated note by drawing the bow downward or to the right across the instrument, moving its point of contact from the frog toward the tip of the bow.
 This technique is indicated by a notated symbol resembling a small bracket over the note.

 Instruments

 How the down-bow is achieved varies depending on the shape and orientation of the instrument.
+On violin and viola, the player pulls the bow down, away from the left shoulder.
+On cello and double bass, the player pulls the bow to the right, away from the left elbow.

 Uses

 String players can exert stronger pressure when bowing near the frog than when bowing near the tip, due to the bowing hand's proximity to the bow's contact point with the string.
 Down-bows, which begin near the frog, are therefore often used to play the downbeat (strong beat) within musical phrases.
 Notes that begin loudly and diminuendo are ideally down-bowed — from frog to tip — allowing pressure on the string to decrease naturally.